tusharsadhwani/slay-the-jokers/README.md

 ## Step 6: Add Your Credential File

 - Launch Balatro again.
-The black window (that opened alongside with the game) will show a message similar to `Credential file not found`.
+The black window (that opened alongside the game) will show a message similar to `Credential file not found`.

 - Close the game.